Corrective Action Software: A Closed-Loop CAPA Workflow from Root Cause to Verified Closure

 Four regulatory frameworks govern corrective action in the industries eLeaP serves.
 Each has specific requirements that the corrective action software must support, not just document.

-21 CFR Part 820.100, the FDA Quality System Regulation for medical devices, requires that each manufacturer establish and maintain procedures for implementing corrective and preventive action.
-The regulation specifies that CAPA procedures must include analysing processes to identify existing and potential causes of nonconforming product and other quality problems, investigating the cause of nonconformities, identifying the action needed to correct and prevent recurrence, verifying or validating corrective and preventive action to ensure it is effective, implementing and recording changes required, and disseminating information on quality problems or nonconforming product to directly responsible personnel.
-The QMSR, effective February 2026, aligns Part 820 with ISO 13485 and carries these CAPA requirements forward.
+The Quality Management System Regulation (QMSR), effective February 2, 2026, harmonizes FDA’s medical device quality system requirements with ISO 13485.
+QMSR carries forward the CAPA requirements of 21 CFR Part 820.100 and aligns them with ISO 13485 Section 8.5.2.
+Under these requirements, medical device manufacturers must establish and maintain procedures for implementing corrective and preventive action.
+Those procedures must cover analyzing processes to identify existing and potential causes of nonconforming product and other quality problems, investigating the causes of nonconformities, identifying the actions needed to correct and prevent recurrence, verifying or validating corrective and preventive action to ensure effectiveness, implementing and recording required changes, and disseminating information on quality problems to directly responsible personnel.

 21 CFR Part 211.192 — Pharmaceutical Manufacturing